PAIDiPaidThis.com

 Why the price varies so much

-The cost you are trying to avoid depends on your clinic.
-A routine expression is one of the cheaper things a vet nurse does, but if your dog needs it monthly, several of those a year still mount up.
-Where a home attempt goes wrong, the cost swings the other way fast, because an abscess or a torn gland means sedation, flushing and antibiotics.
-The 2026 Competition and Markets Authority review noted that corporate chains charged around 18.3% more than independents, so owners of frequently affected dogs at a pricier clinic have the strongest reason to consider the DIY route, but also the most to lose if it goes wrong.
+The cost you are trying to avoid depends on your clinic and, to a real extent, on who owns it.
+A routine expression is one of the cheaper things a vet nurse does, but if your dog needs it monthly, several of those a year still mount up, and pricing for the same five-minute job varies a lot between practices in the same town.
+Region plays a part too, with city clinics generally sitting higher than rural ones on overheads alone.
+The Competition and Markets Authority reviewed the sector and found that corporate-owned practices charged around 18.3% more on average than independents, and that vet prices overall rose 63% between 2016 and 2023, so which type of practice you use and when you last checked its prices both matter more than owners tend to assume.
+Where a home attempt goes wrong, the cost swings the other way fast, because an abscess or a torn gland means sedation, flushing and antibiotics, which is a different order of expense entirely from the routine job you were trying to avoid.
+Owners of frequently affected dogs registered at a pricier, corporate-owned clinic have the strongest financial reason to consider learning the DIY route, but they also have the most to lose if a botched attempt sends them back through the door for emergency treatment.

 How to pay less

-• Ask a nurse to demonstrate the technique on your dog once, then decide honestly whether you are comfortable repeating it.
+• Ask a nurse to demonstrate the technique on your dog at a routine appointment, then decide honestly whether you are comfortable repeating it yourself.

-• If you do it at home, use gloves and lubricant and stop immediately if the dog resists or yelps.
+• If you do it at home, use gloves and lubricant, work gently, and stop immediately if the dog resists, yelps or the area looks off.

-• Track how often it is really needed, as many owners express far more than the dog requires.
+• Track how often it is really needed rather than doing it on a fixed schedule, since many owners express far more than the dog actually requires.

-• Look at diet, since a higher-fibre food can firm up stools and empty the glands naturally, cutting the job out altogether.
+• Look at diet first.
+A higher-fibre food can firm up stools and empty the glands naturally as the dog passes them, sometimes cutting the job out altogether.

 Common questions